WhiteNoise/AIMyAPI/README.md

 This example does not take advantage of the chat history and treats every request as a fresh chat.
 See `example2` for a more complex example that uses the chat history.

 APIs should be kept simple and understandable.
-If you have a complicated API you may want to write a facade for it.
+If you have a complicated API you may want to write a simpler facade for it.

 ## Advantages and disadvantages of generating code